Safest Teeth Whiteners

 For decades, traditional braces and headgear were the primary orthodontic treatment options for crooked or gapped teeth (malocclusion).

-Orthodontists and dental professionals used metal braces to slowly shift your smile and give you straighter teeth over the course of 16 to 24 months.
+Orthodontists and dental professionals used metal braces to slowly shift smiles and give patients straighter teeth over the course of 12 to 24 months.